avishkaherath/TO_July2025/30_MHz_Fractional_N_PLL/doc/source/designdata.rst

 11-Stage Ring VCO
 ~~~~~~~~~~~~~~~~~

+A control transistor operating in the triode region regulates the current supplied to the inverter chain, enabling smooth tuning of the oscillation frequency.
+Minimum channel-length devices are used to maximize the width-to-length ratio, reduce ``V_DSAT``, and minimize parasitic capacitances.

 .. image:: _static/CIRCUIT_11STG_VCO.png
     :align: center
     :alt: IHP Logo Image.
     :width: 800

+Low-threshold (LVT) NMOS devices are employed so that the control voltage operates around mid-supply, ensuring robust operation across process and temperature variations.
+The nominal oscillation frequency is approximately ``50 MHz``, with tuning capability around this point.
+Dedicated keeper devices are included to disable the oscillator during standby, achieving **zero static power consumption** when the circuit is turned off.

 Frequency Divider (FD)
 ----------------------

+Frequency dividers are implemented using a 3-bit binary counter followed by 3 XOR gates to check for equality with a division ratio input ``A[2..0]``.
+When the counter output is equal to ``BIT``, ``DIV_RST`` is immediately asserted, which resets the counter to 0 at the rising edge of ``CLK_IN``.
+As a result, the maximum division ratio from ``CLK_IN`` to eq is 7, when ``BIT == 3'b111``.

 .. image:: _static/CIRCUIT_3BIT_FREQ_DIV.png
     :align: center
     :alt: IHP Logo Image.
     :width: 800

+The D flip-flop (DFF) at the output is included to ensure an output duty cycle close to 50%.
+As a result, the actual output frequency is ``f_ref / (2 x BIT)``, which implies a division ratio from ``CLK_IN`` to ``CLK_OUT`` between 2 and 14.

 Frequency Divider Cell
 ~~~~~~~~~~~~~~~~~~~~~~